Sterile Neutrino as an Asymmetric Dark Matter

 \subsection{Lyman-$\alpha$}

 One of the most stringent constraints on WDM scenarios arises from Lyman-$\alpha$ forest observations, which probe the small-scale matter power spectrum at high redshifts~\cite{Croft:1998,McDonald:2005}.
-These measurements are particularly sensitive to the free-streaming length of DM particles and therefore to their momentum distribution~\cite{Viel:2005,Boyarsky:2009,Irves:2023}.
+These measurements are particularly sensitive to the free-streaming length of DM particles and therefore to their momentum distribution~\cite{Viel:2005,Boyarsky:2009}.

 In order to compare the sterile neutrino DM produced in our model with standard WDM bounds, it is convenient to introduce an effective WDM mass, defined by equating the free-streaming properties of the two distributions~\cite{Viel:2005}.
-This effective mass is given by
+This quantity is given by